waldeland/CNN-for-ASI/README.md

 # CNN-for-ASI
+Code for the paper:

+A. U. Waldeland, A. C. Jensen, L. Gelius and A. H. S. Solberg
-Code for paper in The Leading Edge.
-Tutorial: Convolutional Neural Networks for Automated Seismic Interpretation
+Tutorial: Convolutional Neural Networks for Automated Seismic Interpretation, The Leading Edge, In Press